 Ph.D. candidates at Brown must file their dissertations electronically.
-Brown's electronic theses and dissertation (ETD) system was developed by the Graduate School and the University Library and launched in 2008.
-The system is designed to collect and archive final dissertation as a text-based PDF file.
+Brown's electronic theses and dissertation (ETD) system collects and archives final dissertations as text-based PDF files.
 Electronic dissertations submitted through the ETD will appear in the Library's discovery service and in the Brown digital repository.

 - The full text version of the dissertation will be available for download only to members of the Brown community.

 - Web searches including the citation and abstract of restricted dissertations will continue to be available to the general public.

 - After two years the restriction will elapse.

 - Restrictions on full text download may be renewed for two-year periods up to a total of ten years from the date of degree conferral.
 Requests for additional two-year restrictions should be made to the Graduate School.